zahsa/zahsa.github.io/notes/sm.md

 Why?

-The variance of a random variable X is:
+The variance of a random variable $X$ is:

 $$
 Var(X) = E(X-E(X))^{2}